MediaWiki and Script Translation for the Morevna Project

 A number of different free software word processing packages support this "spec script" format, including LyX, which I've used for the purpose.
 For Morevna's original Russian script, Konstantin Dmitriev used OpenOffice 2.3 (I can tell, because the exported PDF retains the "producer" tag that identifies the software that made the PDF).

-A sample of the original Russian script, created in OpenOffice and exported to PDFA sample of the original Russian script, created in OpenOffice and exported to PDF
+A sample of the original Russian script, created in OpenOffice and exported to PDF

 However, the English translation, for which Konstantin knew he would need help, was started on the project's MediaWiki site.